 This document introduces new features included in Interana release 2.25 and lists newly resolved and known issues.
-Click a link to jump directly to a topic:

 This section provides a high-level description of the new features included in release 2.25: